-- Due to the absence of ACA-related fencing requirements in [RFC3720], initiator implementations SHOULD NOT use ACA on multi-connection iSCSI sessions with targets complying only with [RFC3720]. - Initiators that want to employ ACA on multi-connection iSCSI sessions SHOULD first assess response-fencing behavior via negotiating for ResponseFence or FastAbort values for the TaskReporting (Section 13.23) key.
+- Due to the absence of ACA-related fencing requirements in [RFC3720], initiator implementations SHOULD NOT use ACA on multi-connection iSCSI sessions with targets complying only with [RFC3720].
+This can be determined via TaskReporting key (Section 13.23) negotiation - when the negotiation results in either "RFC3720" or "NotUnderstood". - Initiators that want to employ ACA on multi-connection iSCSI sessions SHOULD first assess response-fencing behavior via negotiating for "ResponseFence" or "FastAbort" values for the TaskReporting (Section 13.23) key.

-4.2.2.4.
+38.2.2.4.4.2.2.4.
 Data Sequencing